 YouTube Live Chat

-- If you’re watching on a Smart TV, select the live chat icon to receive updates and sermon pointers from our team
+- If you’re watching the English or Chinese Services on a Smart TV, select the live chat icon to receive updates and sermon pointers from our team

 - For invited guests or friends who’d like to respond, or know more about Christianity